holepunchto/localwatch/README.md

 }]
 ```

-The diff reflects the changes that happens since the last yield
+The diff reflects the changes that happens since the last yield.

 #### `Localwatch.defaultFilter(filename, [stream])`